Battle of Kulikovo: Approach

-The beginning
+Beginning

 The Russian army was organized into six "regiments" - a Patrol, a Forward, two regiments of "Right" and "Left Hand," a Large regiment and an Ambush regiment.
-In turn, each of the regiments was divided into smaller tactical units - "banners" (a total of about 23).
+In turn, each of the regiments was divided into smaller tactical units – "banners" (a total of about 23).
 On the field the army was arranged in multiple lines, and probably, the location of the regiments did not match their names (there is no evidence that the regiments of the Left and Right Hand disposed in line with the Large Regiment).
 The terrain did not allow for a broad front; probably, the units entered into battle gradually.
 The army's flanks were protected by ravines with dense thickets which excluded any chance for a surprise flank attack of a Horde.
 The Ambush regiment under the command of Vladimir the Bold and Dmitry Bobrok (brother-in-law of the Grand Prince) was hidden behind the line of Russian troops in an oak grove.
 The Grand Prince himself went to the front lines, leaving his trusted boyar Mikhail Brenok as the head of the Large Regiment under the great banner.
 He also exchanged with the boyar horses and gave him a coat and a helmet, so the Grand Prince could fight like an ordinary boyar, remaining unrecognized.
 The battle opened with a single combat between two champions.
-The Russian champion was Alexander Peresvet and The Horde's champion was Temir-murza (also Chelubey or Cheli-bey, also Tovrul or Chrysotovrul).
-During the first pass of the contest each champion killed the other with his spear and both fell to the ground.
-Thus, it remained unclear whose victory was predicted by the outcome of the duel.
+The Russian champion was Alexander Peresvet and the Horde's champion was Temir-Murza (also Chelubey or Cheli-bey, also Tovrul or Chrysotovrul).
+During the first pass of the contest, each champion killed the other with his spear and both fell to the ground.
+Thus, it remained unclear whose victory was predicted by the duel's outcome.